brkn8102/Chained-Hash-Table/README.md

 ## System Requirements

-This program has been used on both Mac (using Xcode) and Linux (using Code::Blocks) operating systems.
+This program has been used on both Mac (with Xcode) and Linux (with Code::Blocks) operating systems.

 ## Group Members